jci-jnewell/facilityui-protractor/README.md

    > Note that the proxy being used is specific to an internal network environment.

-3. To start an instance of selenium server, open a new cmd shell and run:
+3. Start an instance of selenium server.
+Open a new _cmd_ window and run:
    ```
-   > webdriver-manager update
+   > webdriver-manager start
    ```

-4. Run run.bat to execute all tests for Login or App.
+4. Run run.bat to execute all tests for the Login and App test suites.
 To run tests against either individually use:
    ```
    > protractor Login/configuration.js
    > protractor App/configuration.js